spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/register-nutanix-cloud.md

 3. Open the `cloudClusterTemplate.yaml`, `controlPlanePoolTemplate.yaml`, and `workerPoolTemplate.yaml` files in the editor of your choice.

-4. Modify the YAML files to remove sections so that only the sections listed in the table below remain in each file.
+4. Modify the YAML files to remove sections so that only those sections listed in the table below remain in each file.

   :::tip